-- · Use Purge mode to first empty the system of paint. - Switch to a cleaning fluid to continue to completely fill and empty the isolation fluid pump (K) to flush it clean. - Press the Do Not Fill button to stop the refill sequence:
+- Use Purge mode to first empty the system of paint. - Switch to a cleaning fluid to continue to completely fill and empty the isolation fluid pump (K) to flush it clean. - Press the Do Not Fill button to stop the refill sequence:

 - 1. Release the gun trigger and turn off electrostatics by disabling the electrostatic request signal. - 2.
 Follow the Fluid Voltage Discharge and Grounding Procedure, page 29. - 3.
-Follow the Pressure Relief Procedure, page 30. - 4.
-Shut off the paint supply to the unit. - Use the control interface to change the fluid pressure to the lowest possible value to avoid splashing. - 6.
-Remove the air cap and spray tip.
-See the spray gun manual. - 7.
-Use the control interface to put the system into Standby.
-Then change the mode to Purge mode:
+Shut off the paint supply to the unit. - 4.
+Use the control interface to change the mode to Purge mode:

-- Trigger the gun into a grounded metal pail until paint stops flowing.
-Use the lowest possible pressure to avoid splashing. - 9.
-Supply compatible cleaning fluid to the system. - 10.
+- 5. Trigger the gun until paint stops flowing. - 6.
+Supply compatible cleaning fluid to the system. - 7.
 Deactivate the Do Not Fill button:

-11. The system fills until the isolation fluid pump is completely full.
+The system fills until the isolation fluid pump is completely full.